 Blantyre Works Library Rehousing Project - Creating Book Sleeves

-In a separate project, Digitising the Blantyre Works Library (funded by Museums Galleries Scotland), a selection of books were digitised by Museum staff and volunteers.
+In a separate project, "Digitising the Blantyre Works Library" (funded by Museums Galleries Scotland), a selection of books were digitised by museum staff and volunteers.
 This led to further work being undertaken on the Works Library collection.
-In late 2019, a small team of conservators and technicians began creating customised sleeves to safeguard the books from further damage.
+In late 2019, a small team of conservators and technicians began creating customised sleeves to safeguard the books from further damage and deterioration.

 After experimenting with various conservation methods and techniques, the team developed an effective process to create a card structure that they could then use to protect the books from further damage and deterioration, which is detailed below.